tap349/tap349.github.io/_posts/2017-08-01-elixir-troubleshooting.md

 (EXIT) no process: the process is not alive
 -------------------------------------------

+getting agent value (in `Neko.UserRate.Store.all/1`) fails since agent is no longer alive:

 ```
 ** (stop) exited in: GenServer.call(#PID<0.24355.22>, {:get, #Function<0.105777791/1 in Neko.UserRate.Store.all/1>}, 5000)
     ** (EXIT) no process: the process is not alive or there's no process currently associated with the given name, possibly because its application isn't started